broeser/wellid/README.md

 Yes, please!

+See [CONTRIBUTING.md](CONTRIBUTING.md) for details and/or open an issue with your questions.

-Please note that this project is released with a Contributor Code of Conduct.
+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

 ## wellid?